 Agustin’s pro bono team also will want to consider asylum as a possible form of relief.
 Agustin may qualify based on his fear of the gang and the likelihood that they will persecute him if he returns to El Salvador.

-- Timeline: Agustin does not have any hearings scheduled currently.
-No scheduled Immigration Court hearings.
-State court custody hearing for SIJS ideally within 4 to 6 months, followed by USCIS filing (approvals can take 10 to 12 months).
+- Timeline: Agustin has a master calendar hearing (MCH) scheduled for July 12, 2022.
+State court custody hearing for SIJS ideally within 4 to 6 months, followed by USCIS filing (approvals can take 4 to 8 months).

 - Location: Fairfax County, Virginia (not detained)